apache/directory-fortress-core/README.md

 ___________________________________________________________________________________
 # SECTION 1.
 Options for using Apache Fortress and LDAP server together.

-This document contains three options for installing Apache Fortress and configuration with an LDAP server:
+This document describes three options to use Apache Fortress with:

-1. Apache Fortress and ApacheDS LDAP server (recommended for first-time users).
+1. ApacheDS LDAP server (recommended for first-time users).
- * Do **SECTION 2**  Instructions for using Apache Fortress and ApacheDS LDAP server.
+ * Do **SECTION 2** Apache Fortress and ApacheDS LDAP server.
-2. Apache Fortress and SYMAS OpenLDAP server
+2. Symas OpenLDAP server (quickstart)
  * Do **SECTION 3** Apache Fortress and Symas OpenLDAP server.
-3. Apache Fortress and pre-existing OpenLDAP server
+3. Pre-existing OpenLDAP server (advanced)
- * Do SECTIONS 4 - 8
+ * Do **SECTION 4** Apache Fortress and native OpenLDAP server.

 ___________________________________________________________________________________
 # SECTION 2.
 Instructions for using Apache Fortress and ApacheDS LDAP server.